Whois Lookup Tool

 Whenever someone registers a new domain name, their collected data is stored in a global database.
 This includes things like the owner's name, address, email, domain nameservers, registration/expiration date, and many more.

-The WHOIS protocol (also known as Who Is) turns this database data into a human-readable format, allowing anyone to check the availability or ownership of any domain name.
+The WHOIS protocol is a domain name search tool that converts database data into human-readable format.
+It allows anyone to check the availability or ownership of any domain.
 The current WHOIS guidelines were drafted by the Internet Society organization (ISOC) and documented in RFC 3912.

-Domain registration data is often useful when tracking the name owner and getting into contact with them for a possible deal.
-This information is also essential when verifying domain ownership, so its accuracy is a must if you want to avoid problems down the road.
+Registration data is often useful when tracking the name owner and getting into contact with them for a possible deal.
+This information is also essential when verifying domain ownership, so its accuracy is a must.

 Whois FAQs